ehc-io/ddos-183/docs/class1/module4/lab4.1.rst

             closed:              2092
             service available:   **NO**

     #.
-Now observe how the service is impacted as the slowloris attack hits the server2.f5demo.com.
+Observe how the service is impacted as the slowloris attack hits the **server2.f5demo.com**.

         .. code::